hackwell4216/final-year-project/README.md

 5. **Enjoy Discounts:** Benefit from group-based discounts as more users join your group.

-ResourcePatron is designed to simplify collaborative purchasing and enhance the user experience with secure and transparent blockchain-based transactions.
+GroupBuy is designed to simplify collaborative purchasing and enhance the user experience with secure and transparent blockchain-based transactions.

 ## Contributing